Do I Need to Vacuum My Pool? Complete Guide & Schedule

 - Staining on pool surfaces from settled organic matter

-Safety Warning: Never vacuum visible algae growth without first shocking your pool to SLAM levels and vacuuming to waste.
+Safety Warning: Never vacuum visible algae growth without first shocking your pool to appropriate levels and ensuring the algae is completely dead before vacuuming to waste.
 Circulating algae through your filter can spread contamination and make treatment much more difficult and expensive.

 Regular vacuuming is not optional—it's a fundamental part of proper pool maintenance that works hand-in-hand with your filtration system and chemical program to keep your pool safe, clean, and enjoyable.